mamure/BAproj/README.md

 I’ve written some notes about WCETT-LB and reviewed some of the comments.
 I’ll begin the implementation section in week 11.
 ## Week 11 (14-20 apr)
+End of this week have implementation section and background ready-ish

+The results of the test i should be able to look at and discuss: error rate at different loads, throughput, end-to-end delay.
+All at different scales.

+Maybe make my own routing LB algorithm?
 ## Week 12 (21-27 apr)
 ## Week 13 (28 apr-4 may)
 ## Week 14 (5-11 may)